mmkke/GMRI/PROTOTYPE.md

 <img src="figs/missingness2.png" width=800>

-The Imported Pollock data also included some NaN values, but these seemed more likely to have a strong bearing on our analysis.
+The Imported Pollock data also included NaN values, but these seemed more likely to have a strong bearing on our analysis.
 We visualized the distributions to insure a normal-like distrabution, then imputed the values using mean.

 <img src="figs/dist_imputed_values.png" width=400><img src="" width=400>